stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

 ints3 = []
 ```

-The two definitions above are treated identically by the compiler.
+The two definitions `ints` and `ints2`
+are treated identically by the compiler.
-List syntax can also be used in pattern matches.
+Note, that list syntax can also be used in pattern matches.

-There is another thing that's special about `Seq`: It is defined
+There is another thing that's special about
+`Seq` and `List`: Each of them is defined
 in terms of itself (the cons operator accepts a value
 and another `Seq` as arguments).
+We call such data types
-This means, that in order to
+*recursive* data types, and their recursive nature means, that in order to
-decompose or consume a `Seq`, we typically require a recursive
+decompose or consume them, we typically require recursive
-function.
+functions.
 In an imperative language, we might use a for loop or
 similar construct to iterate over the values of a `List` or a `Seq`,
 but these things do not exist in a language without in-place
 mutation.
 Here's how to sum a list of integers: